Ottoman–Habsburg wars: 18th century wars

 Although the Great Turkish War was a disaster for the Ottomans, the Habsburgs were soon drawn into another destructive European war (the War of the Spanish Succession) against the French, their traditional rivals.

 Brimming with confidence after their victories over the Russians in 1711 (Pruth River Campaign) and over the Venetians in 1715 (Ottoman–Venetian War (1714–1718)), the Ottomans declared war on the Habsburg monarchy in 1716 and marched north from Belgrade in July under the command of Grand Vizier Ali Pasha.
 The invasion was a catastrophe, however, and the Ottoman army was broken and the Grand Vizier killed at the Battle of Petrovaradin in August by an outnumbered Austrian army under the command of Prince Eugene of Savoy, who went on to capture Belgrade a year later.
 At the subsequent Treaty of Passarowitz in 1718, the Austrians gained possession of the Banat of Temeswar, Serbia and Oltenia.

 Austria joined Russia in war against the Ottomans in 1737.
 At the Battle of Grocka in 1739 the Austrians were defeated by the Ottomans.
 As a result, with the Treaty of Belgrade (1739), conquests in Serbia and Wallachia were undone.
 The Habsburgs ceded Serbia (including Belgrade), the southern part of the Banat of Temeswar and northern Bosnia to the Ottomans, and the Banat of Craiova (Oltenia), gained by the Treaty of Passarowitz in 1718, to Wallachia (an Ottoman subject), and set the demarcation line to the rivers Sava and Danube.

+With the decline of the Ottoman Empire, Austria's foreign policy became largely disinterested in combating them and more concerned with France and Russia.
+During the Russo-Turkish War (1768–1774), the Russians easily defeated the Ottomans.
+The ease of their success alarmed the Austrians and caused them to financially subsidize the Ottomans as a counterweight.
+The Austrians also placed a large army on the border with Russia.
+The Russians, fearing an Austrian intervention, agreed to return much of the territory they captured back to the Ottomans and end the war on lesser terms than they might otherwise have obtained.
+Despite not participating in the war, the Austrians gained the Ottoman region of Bukovina from the treaty that ended it.

 The Austro-Turkish War (1788–91) was an inconclusive struggle and Austrian territorial gains were meager in the Treaty of Sistova.
 The Austrians had occupied large territories including Bosnia, Belgrade and Bucharest but found themselves threatened by the imminent French Revolutionary Wars and diplomatic tensions with Prussia who threatened intervention.
 The gains from the enterprise came in the form of the town of Orșova in Wallachia and two small towns on the Croatian frontier.
 This conflict was the last time the two powers came into direct conflict, although political and military tensions remained.